Towards derived equivalence classification of the cluster-tilted algebras of Dynkin type D: Main results

 \end{example}

 \begin{example} The two cluster-tilted algebras of type $D_8$ with quivers

-of type III are derived equivalent but cannot be connected by a sequence of good mutations.
+of Type III are connected by a good double mutation and hence derived equivalent (see Corollary~\ref{c:IIIdbl}), but they cannot be connected by a sequence of good mutations.
 Indeed, the mutations at all the vertices of the right quiver are bad (see cases II.1, III.3 in Tables~\ref{t:mutII} and~\ref{t:mutIII} in Section~\ref{sec:goodmut}). \end{example}